What to Do After a Car Accident

 Jot down the date, time, weather and driving conditions.
 Make notes about what happened, including what you saw, heard and felt.
 Write down the number of drivers and cars involved, as well as the number of passengers in each car, and any injuries you saw.

 If you have a smartphone or camera, take pictures of the scene.
-Photos help show what happened in the accident and the degree of damage.
+Photos help show what happened and the degree of damage.
 If you can, make a diagram to illustrate the course of events, too.

 If you suffered any injuries, visit your doctor.
 Even if your vehicle does not appear to have major damage, there may be internal problems.
 Take it to an auto repair shop for a more thorough inspection just to be sure there are no issues.